Haute-Nendaz: Geography

+The Nendaz Freeride is a freeriding competition that has been held since 2007.

 Accessibility

 Nendaz is approximately half an hour from Sion, the capital of the Valais, and two hours from Geneva by car.
 There are several 'Post-bus' services a day, running between areas in the village.
 One service links Nendaz with Sion, and stops off at the villages along the way.

 From the surrounding ski resorts, it can be reached by cable car/chairlift, with the 4 Vallées ski pass.
 Otherwise, it can be reached by train (to the Sion train station, there are regular trains from different parts of Switzerland) and then by bus from Sion to Nendaz.
 It is therefore reachable from nearby airports.

-Sion Airport is in close proximity to Nendaz, again accessible by bus.
+Sion Airport is close to Nendaz, again accessible by bus.
 However, there is a limited number of passenger flights which go from this airport.
 Currently, there are only two flights from the airport: Swiss International Air Lines operates a flight to London Heathrow Airport, while Helvetic Airways flies to Palma de Mallorca.